hasinajy/winter-framework/README.md

 ## Installation

+Winter v1.0.0 is available as a pre-built JAR file, `winter.jar`, for easy integration.
+Alternatively, you can build it manually from source if customization is needed.
+Choose one of the following options:

+### Option 1: Use the Released JAR

+1. **Download the JAR**:
+   - Obtain `winter.jar` from the [Release v1.0.0](https://github.com/hasinajy/winter-framework/releases/tag/v1.0.0) assets on GitHub.

+2. **Add to Your Project**:
+   - Copy `winter.jar` to your web application’s library directory (e.g., `WEB-INF/lib`).
+   - Ensure Jakarta EE 10 libraries (e.g., `jakarta.servlet-api`) are included in your project’s classpath.

+### Option 2: Build Manually from Source

 Winter does not yet include a pre-configured build system (e.g., Maven, Gradle).
 Follow these steps to build and install manually:

 1. **Compile the Source Code**: